Rachel Bakam: Career

 She did her National Youth Service Corps at Nigerian Television Authority International, where she produced and presented different TV programmes like Trends, Saturday Morning, and Style Code.
 She proceeded to study digital filmmaking at New York Film Academy and thereafter established Rayzed Media Ltd. Bakam brought water skiing and wakeboarding to Nigeria.
 In 2016, she got an endorsement deal with Numatville Megacity.
 She has joined non-government organizations, such as Devatop Centre for Africa Development in campaigning against sex trafficking and other forms of modern slavery in Nigeria.

 She was a media consultant for the African Fashion Reception Paris.

 Awards and nominations

-Bakam received several awards and nominations for her work, some of which are:
+Bakam received several awards and nominations for her work, some of which include: